1. Process patent may be used to block importation of products made with patented method steps

 2. Exclusionary power of a process patent in blocking importation of products

-A patent grants the right to the patent owner to exclude (i.e., stop) others from making, using, selling, offering for sale or importing the invention into the United States.
+A patent grants to the patent owner the right to exclude (i.e., stop) others from making, using, selling, offering for sale or importing the invention into the United States.
 This means that a product manufactured overseas is not infringing the U.S. patent based on the manufacturing of the product outside of the U.S. and outside of the acts prohibited by the U.S. patent for acts that occur outside of the United States.
 However, when the product is imported into the United States, then the patent rights of the patent owner has been infringed because the infringing product has been imported into the U.S. A U.S. patent grants the right to exclude others from importing an infringing product.
 However, what if the patent protects the process of manufacturing the product, not the product itself?
 A process is not imported into the United States.
 The patented process of manufacture was not imported into the U.S. In Momenta, the product made by the patented process was imported into United States for later use and sale.

 Under §271(g), a patent is infringed by someone who without authority imports into the United States or offers to sell, sell, or uses within the United States a product which is made by a process patented in the United States shall be liable as an infringer, if the importation, offer to sell, or the use of the product occurs during the term of such process patent.